Wellington Phoenix FC: Supporters

+Yellow Fever members have also combined charity campaigns with their support of the Phoenix, with supporters selling bandannas in the club colours every year as part of the youth-cancer charity CanTeen's "Bandana Day" fundraiser.
+Yellow Fever members have also notably participated in the Movember movement since 2007, leading to the club itself participating as of 2008, and other Australian A-League clubs following suit in 2009.

+In 2010, Yellow Fever, The Dominion Post and local sportswear chain RYOS teamed up to release the "LifeFlight Shirt", a white T-shirt emblazoned with pictures of Phoenix players sent into the Dominion Post as part of a competition.
+25% of the proceeds from the sale of these T-shirts were donated to the LifeFlight air ambulance service.

+Rivalries

+One of the club’s rivals are fellow New Zealand side Auckland FC — also known as the "Black Knights", who were founded in 2024, with whom they contest the New Zealand Derby.

 Women's team

 In June 2020, Wellington Phoenix announced their desire in creating a women's team before the 2023 FIFA Women's World Cup as part of a A-League Women plan of adding three expansion clubs by the said period and in September 2021, they announced the newly created team would be joining the A-League as an expansion starting with the 2021–22 season.
-This made Phoenix the first women's professional football team from New Zealand.
+This made the Phoenix the first women's professional football team from New Zealand.